 We ended our tour by the Truman Brewery where we saw a piece by Banksy.
 It was a car that has been painted pink.
 Not the most exciting of Banksy’s work, but a Banksy nonetheless!
 Unfortunately now they had to place plexiglass around it to protect it from graffiti.
 Note: Depending on the guide, your Shoreditch art tour may end in another location.

-Other Street Artists in Shoreditch
+Other Shoreditch Street Artists

 Some of the other artwork we saw were from famous street artists including Jasper Goodall, Zabou, This One, Ronzo, Ben Eine, Shok-1, Mr Cenz, HNRX and more.
 HNRX’s work seemed to be everywhere you looked.
 Some were stickers on lamp posts and I saw lots of his murals.
 He had a unique style and as Nathan said there was always some sausage like object in his paintings.
 Not sure I really got his work, but it was visually appealing.
+Unfortunately, we saw plenty of Shoreditch graffiti too.

 There is so much amazing street art to see in Shoreditch, it is not possible to see it all in one tour!
 Plus, the street art in London is changing all the time.
-Our tour lasted 2 hours and it was definitely time well spent.
+Our East End Street Art tour lasted 2 hours and it was definitely time well spent.
 A Shoreditch walking tour is the best way to see and learn about the art.
 You can check out our video to get a better idea of what our experience was like.

 Have you seen the street art in Shoreditch?
 What are some of your favorite artists or murals?

-Expert Tips for Your Free Shoreditch Street Art Tour:
+Expert Tips for Your Free Shoreditch Street Art Tour

 - Reserve your spot in advance online for your free Strawberry Tour.